sigtyp/ST2022/systems/tresoldi_multitiers/README.md

 usage, but was an important step for this submission also in consideration of the limits in computational power.

-The complete set of trained models, serialized with `joblib` is available [here](https://uppsala.box.com/s/r9e8ag12dvpc6q24ufv06fis5v1bappy) (6.4 GB).
+The complete set of trained models, serialized with `joblib`, is available [here](https://uppsala.box.com/s/r9e8ag12dvpc6q24ufv06fis5v1bappy) (6.4 GB).
 The reduced set of the best models, as found by cross-validation during training, is available [here](https://uppsala.box.com/s/tukf6gbpzqyl89hz6dznvbfxfk5ywl33) (1.1 GB). *Please note that, due to the nature of machine learning systems in Python, it cannot be guaranteed that